Enriched $\infty$-operads: Enriched -Operads as Segal Presheaves

 As usual, this extends to the presentable case by choosing a suitable subcategory of $\kappa$-compact objects, giving: \begin{cor} Suppose $\mathcal{V}$ is a presentably symmetric monoidal \icat{}.
-Then \begin{itemize}[(i)] \item The adjunction $\overline{u}_{!} \dashv \overline{u}^{*}$ restricts to an adjunction
+Then \begin{enumerate}[(i)] \item The adjunction $\overline{u}_{!} \dashv \overline{u}^{*}$ restricts to an adjunction